0xolishell/matic-docs/docs/develop/remix.md

 - Copy your wallet address from Metamask by clicking over your account name

-- Head over to [Faucet](https://faucet.polygon.technology/) and request test MATIC - you will need this pay for gas on Polygon network.
+- Head over to [Faucet](https://faucet.polygon.technology/) and request test MATIC - you will need this to pay for gas on the Polygon network.
 Select **Mumbai** as the network and **MATIC Token** as the token in the faucet.
 You can also use this free [Mumbai faucet](https://mumbaifaucet.com)

 - Finally, to deploy to Mumbai, refer to the instructions in the "Remix deployment" section below